 - 3.40 CGR 3 sets out the policy requirements for assessing development proposals at interfaces or within close proximity to peace infrastructure, or proposals which are judged to impact upon contested community space.
-If proposals fall within one of the locations cited, proposal must demonstrate how the development proposals comply against set criteria. - 3.41 The policy fails to satisfy the tests of Soundness: - There is no evidence within the technical supplements to support the policy position or information that alternatives were considered (soundness test CE2). - The proposed policy jars with the pre application community consultation requirements set out in The Planning Act (Northern Ireland) 2011 (soundness test C3). - 3.42 RBAI fully supports the promotion of community cohesion and the importance of developing good community relations.
+If proposals fall within one of the locations cited, proposal must demonstrate how the development proposals comply against set criteria. - 3.41 The policy fails to satisfy the tests of Soundness: - There is no evidence within the technical supplements to support the policy position or information that alternatives were considered (soundness test CE2). - The proposed policy jars with the pre application community consultation requirements set out in The Planning Act (Northern Ireland) 2011 (soundness test C3). - 3.42 Clanmil fully supports the promotion of community cohesion and the importance of developing good community relations.
 However, having reviewed the technical supplements which support the plan we cannot find any evidence to support this policy or an acknowledgement that other relevant alternatives were considered.
+Clanmil's vision is that all of its homes and neighbourhoods are safe and welcoming for all. - 3.43 As a registered housing association Clanmil is required to undertake community consultation on all development proposals separate to any requirements set out in the Planning Act.
+We support early engagement and discussions with communities in developing proposals but find the policy in its current format to be unhelpful.

-- 3.43 That the policy be amended. - 3.44 Criterion (a) and (b) should be deleted.
-Criterion (c) reworded to state that where the opportunity exists to improve future connectivity across peace infrastructure and create permeable neighbourhoods that this should be incorporated into design proposals.
-No change to criterion (d) and (e). - 3.45 These changes would assist in making the policy sound as the revised criteria is found on good planning principles and paragraph 4.17 of the SPPS.
+- 3.44 That the policy be amended as follows: - Criterion (a) and (b) should be deleted. - Criterion (c) reworded to state that where the opportunity exists to improve future connectivity across peace infrastructure and create permeable neighbourhoods that this should be incorporated into design proposals. - No change to criterion (d) and (e). - 3.45 These changes would assist in making the policy sound as the revised criteria is founded on good planning principles and paragraph 4.17 of the SPPS.
+The revision would also remove any potential tension with the legislative requirements set out in the Planning Act.